Sandals Emerald Bay

 Golf’s Seven Wonders

-Emerald Reef Golf Head Professional Rich Gibson described his course this way, “If you go to Paris, can you imagine not seeing the Eiffel Tower?
-For golfers vacationing on Great Exuma, to stay here and not experience Emerald Reef is something you’ll forever regret.
+Emerald Bay Golf Head Professional Rich Gibson described his course this way, “If you go to Paris, can you imagine not seeing the Eiffel Tower?
+For golfers vacationing on Great Exuma, to stay here and not experience Emerald Bay is something you’ll forever regret.
 That’s how beautiful our course is.”

 For golfers looking to improve their game while on Great Exuma, Gibson has a unique pedigree for fine tuning your game.
 “I was taught by Ken Venturi and Bob Toski,” Gibson said.
 The long and lean Gibson confided that for one whole week under Toski, he hit nothing but wedges.
 The first goal was to land each golf ball within a five foot radius of the others.
 The second goal was to get up and down within 100 yards.
 Gibson regularly accomplishes this goal.
 Imagine Gibson teaching you what Venturi and Toski taught him.